Enosis: After independence

 The idea of union with Greece was not immediately abandoned, however.
 During the campaign for the 1968 presidential elections, Cypriot President Makarios III said that enosis was "desirable" but that independence was "possible".

 In the early 1970s, the idea of enosis remained attractive to many Greek Cypriots, and Greek Cypriot students condemned Makarios's support for an independent unitary state.
 In 1971 the pro-enosis paramilitary group EOKA B was formed, and Makarios declared his opposition to the use of violence to achieve enosis.
 EOKA B began a series of attacks against the Makarios government, and in 1974, the Cypriot National Guard organised a military coup against Makarios that was supported by the Greek government under the control of the Greek military junta of 1967–1974.
 Rauf Denktaş, the Turkish Cypriot leader, called for military intervention by the United Kingdom and Turkey to prevent enosis.
 Turkey acted unilaterally, and the Turkish invasion of Cyprus began.
 Turkey has since occupied Northern Cyprus.

 The events of 1974 caused the geographic partition of Cyprus and massive population transfers.
 The subsequent events seriously undermined the enosis movement.
 The departure of Turkish Cypriots from the areas that remained under effective control of Cyprus resulted in a homogeneous Greek Cypriot society in the southern two thirds of the island.
-The remaining third of the island is majority Turkish Cypriot, although the Northern third sees increasing numbers of Turkish nationals from Turkey immigrate to Cyrpus.
+The remaining third of the island is majority Turkish Cypriot, and increasing numbers of Turkish nationals have been migrating there from Turkey.

 In 2017 the Cypriot Parliament passed a law to allow for the celebration of the 1950 Cypriot enosis referendum in Greek Cypriot government schools.